stevenj/CIPs/CIP-0062/README.md

 API Error Codes, which continue to be valid for this API Extension.

 * UnsupportedVotingPurpose - The wallet does not support one of the requested voting purposes.
-The `votingPurpose` element will be present in the `APIError` object and will list all the voting purposes requested, which are unsupported bgy the wallet.
+The `votingPurpose` element will be present in the `APIError` object and will list all the voting purposes requested, which are unsupported by the wallet.
 Eg:

-    If Voting purposes 0, 5 and 9 were requested, and only 0 was supported by the wallet.
-Then the errors will be:
+    If voting purposes 0, 5 and 9 were requested, and only 0 was supported by the wallet.
+Then the error will be:

     ```js
     {